-Article 9.2 of the Protocol (similarly to Article 9 of the Convention) perceives the common natural, cultural, traditional and historical heritage of the Carpathians as the specific Carpathian competitive advantages for sustainable tourism development.
+Article 9.2 of the Protocol perceives the common natural, cultural, traditional and historical heritage of the Carpathians as the specific Carpathian competitive advantages for sustainable tourism development.

 In order to allow for a more equitable distribution of the benefits and revenues from the tourist services sector between all municipalities of the Carpathian region, each of the Parties (according to Article 12.2. of the Protocol) shall take measures towards the dispersal and redirection of the tourist traffic.
 Channeling part of the tourist traffic out of the current main tourist destinations and sensitive sites (such as protected areas) to the areas being less ecologically sensitive, less developed and less explored by tourism, but having sufficient potential to absorb and accommodate part of the tourist traffic.